-Corona Virus Information and Resources
+Coronavirus/COVID-19 Information and Resources

 Mirasol is committed to providing a safe environment for its clients, caregivers and the community.

 We are continually updating our treatment protocols to ensure we are strictly observing the Pima County Health Department and Centers for Disease Control and Prevention directives.
-A task force has been meeting daily to determine the best way to safely deliver much-needed services while ensuring the safety of our clients, their families, our team members and the larger community.

-We are updating our treatment protocols and visitor policy to ensure the safety of clients participating in our PHP and IOP programs:
+We are updating our treatment protocols and visitor policy to ensure the safety of clients participating in our residential, PHP and IOP programs:

 - We are mandating that staff members stay home if they are experiencing any symptoms of illness.